-- With a PCP you make a big first large, followed by a series of monthly payments and a (if you want to)final large payment.
+- With a PCP you make a big first large, followed by a series of monthly payments and a final large payment (known as a “balloon payment”) if you wish to keep the car.
 This allows you to buy a car with lower monthly repayments by postponing a large amount of the total cost.

 - When the final payment is due you can either: pay it and keep the car/hand the car back and walk away from the deal/use the value as part exchange.